-In medical malpractice cases, special note must be taken of Medical Liability and Insurance Improvement Act Sec.
-14.01(e), which provides that a pretrial objection to the qualifications of an expert witness on medical malpractice must be made not later than the later of the 21st day after the date the objecting party receives a copy of the witnesses' c.v. or the date of the witness's deposition.
+In medical malpractice cases, special note must be taken of TCP&RC § 74.401(e), which provides that a pretrial objection to the qualifications of an expert witness on medical malpractice must be made not later than the later of the 21st day after the date the objecting party receives a copy of the witnesses' c.v. or of the date of the witnesses's deposition.
 The court is supposed to rule on such objections before trial.
 Is "qualifications" as used in the statute different from reliability as used in Robinson and Gammill?

-B. Revised FRE 702.
+B. REVISED FRE 702.
 On December 1, 2000, amendments to the Federal Rules of Evidence became effective.
 FRE 702 was modified to read as follows: